 The District has subscription-based information technology arrangements (SBITAs).
 The District recognizes a subscription IT liability and an intangible right-to-use subscription asset (subscription IT asset) in its financial statements.
-At the commencement of the subscription term, which is when the subscription IT asset is placed into service, the District initially measures the subscription IT liability at the present value of subscription payments expected to be made during the subscription term.
-Subsequently, the subscription IT liability is reduced by the principal portion of subscription payments made.
-The subscription IT asset is initially measured as the initial amount of the subscription IT liability, adjusted for payments made at or before the commencement of the subscription term, plus capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription term.
-Subsequently, the subscription IT asset is amortized on a straight-line basis over its useful life.
+At the commencement of the subscription term, which is when the subscription IT asset is placed into service, the District initially measures the subscription IT liability at the present value of subscription IT liability is reduced to be made during the subscription payments made.
+The subscription IT asset is initially measured as the initial amount of the subscription IT liability, adjusted for payments made at or before the commencement of the subscription term, plus capitalizable implementation costs, less any incentives received from the SBITA vendor at or before the commencement of the subscription IT asset is amortized on a straight-line basis over its useful life.